jitsi/jibri/doc/integration-tests.md

 participants — fail locally even though the deployment is healthy.
 The scenarios that only need signalling still run.
 On Linux, where the host can reach the container directly, everything works, which is what the `Integration tests` github workflow runs.

+## What the deployment is configured for

+`deployment.sh` turns on a few things a stock deployment leaves off, because jibri's behaviour depends on
+them:

+* **JWT authentication**, with empty tokens still allowed.
+Participants that need an identity join with a token; jibri and everyone else still join anonymously.
+Without an identity there is nothing for `getParticipants` to report and no way to mark a participant hidden from the recorder. `presence_identity` is added to the MUC modules to put that identity into presence, and jicofo authentication is left off so the first participant in a room is still its moderator — which is what the scenarios that kick jibri or turn on AV moderation depend on.
+* **jicofo's REST interface**, so the readiness check can see when a bridge has joined the brewery.

 ## Adding tests